alexmartyniuk/kafka-cli/README.md

 ```
 32: var cr = c.Consume(cts.Token);
 ```

-If all previous steps done well you have a running Kafka with Control Center Web UI.

 ## Step 7 Stop Kafka
 To stop Kafka you need to run in the folder with the docker-compose.yml: